 (iv) Tripod feet are also important.
 Large rubber feet grip rock well and absorb vibrations, while long spikes can make all the difference between a sharp and an un-sharp image in heather and knee-deep moss.

 My everyday tripod is the magnificent Sirui T-2204XL with E-20 ballhead.
 It is crazy light, versatile and I use it to shoot everything from macro shots to sweeping vistas.
+It’s by far the best tripod for my needs.

 9. Learn to Appreciate the Landscape Around You